GitDaBytes/car-detection/README.md

 In order to maximize speed, I take the following steps in my code to perform my search, the code for this is contained in the class I made called `hog_search_window_manager()`

-1. Take target frame and clip off areas that should never contain cars (the top and bottom of the image) - let's throw as many pixels away as possible
+1. Take target frame and clip off areas that should never contain cars (the top and bottom of the image) - lets throw as many pixels away as possible
-2. Next, I created three search areas(defined by my class `SearchArea()`), one where we we expect to see small cars (distant cars), one for medium sized cars, and one for large (cars up close).
+2. Next, I created three search areas (defined by my class `SearchArea()`), one where we expect to see small cars (distant cars), one for medium sized cars, and one for large (cars up close).
 The larger car area covers a larger area of the screen but the small area is more centered on the approximate horizon.
 3. As a frame is ready for processing, I calculate the HOG on the clipped frame (I only do this once, and for only the channels used per the Feature_manager() to save on CPU).
 The results are cached so we only need to do the HOG once.
 4. I now walk through each `SearchArea()` breaking it into tiles (as depicted in the image below).
 For each tile, I scale up the tile to match the HOG size, then extract the color and spatial features if required.
 Note the HOG does not need to be re-computed as it was already done in step 3.
 5. Now I compare each tile with the classifier to see if we have a car in the tile, logging that tile if we do.